hakanai/haqua/README.markdown

 * Popup sets its JList background to match the popup itself.
 * Text field on editable combo boxes lines up properly with the button.

+JProgressBar:

+* Text is drawn at the right location vertically.
+* Baseline is correctly returned so that the progress bar will line up with other components in the same row.

 JPopupMenu:

 * Popup menus have the proper rounded corners.